-Visitors were also intrigued by the magnificent videos and movies on display screens: the Naica mine (Chili) and the huge Gypsum crystals were specifically attractive.
+Visitors were also intrigued by the magnificent videos and movies on display screens: the Naica mine ( the Mexican state of Chihuahua) and the huge Gypsum crystals were specifically attractive.
 The mysterious Crystals Trees were among the most visited hot-spots of the exhibition.

 As the exhibition is mobile, after Okayama event it will travel to other places in Japan with the help of the Crystallographic Society of Japan (CrSJ).